JGefroh/oneline/README.md

 ### Tells you jokes!
 OneLine uses the API provided by [icanhazdadjoke](https://icanhazdadjoke.com) to fetch you the very ~best~ worst dad-jokes and lame puns.
 It's almost as if I were telling you the jokes myself!

+We currently support Dad jokes and Chuck Norris jokes.
 ```
 > tell me a joke
 ----- Why is Peter Pan always flying?
 Because he Neverlands.
+> tell me a dad joke
+----- It doesn't matter how much you push the envelope.
+It will still be stationary.
+> tell me a chuck norris joke
+----- Do you know why Baskin Robbins only has 31 flavors?
+Because Chuck Norris doesn't like Fudge Ripple.
 ```

 ### Modular architecture